-- 1. The Council shall meet at least six times per calendar year, provided that no more than nine weeks shall elapse between meetings.
-Meetings of the full council shall be held in person with an attempt to offer a video conference option. - 2.
-Special meetings can be called by the Executive Committee or by request to the Executive Committee by five or more members. - 3.
-Members will be notified at least one week prior to the meeting.
-A schedule of meetings for the year shall be adopted annually. - 4.
-A quorum is defined as fifty percent plus one (50% + 1) voting members, or at least 10 voting members.
-No official business can be conducted at any special or regularly scheduled Council meeting without a quorum. - 5.
-No meeting shall be held unless presided over either by the Chair or the Vice Chair of YSAC. - 6.
-Recommendations of the Council are established by a majority vote of those present with the exception of when a 2/3 majority is required when voting on whether to allow a county to allocate up to 1/3 of its program funding of the Partnership Grant allocation for county-provided sanctions and services pursuant to N.J.A.C.
-13:90-3.11(c)7iii. - 7.
-Electronic transmission, under emergency circumstances from at least fifty percent plus one (50% + 1) voting members, or at least 10 voting members of the total Council will be acceptable, with permission from the Chair. - 8.
-Meetings shall follow the parliamentary procedures identified in these bylaws provided pursuant to N.J.A.C.
-13:90-2.6, and are in compliance with the Senator Byron M. Baer Open Public Meetings Act, N.J.S.A.
-10:4-6 et seq. - 9.
-Accurate minutes shall be kept for all meetings of the full Council.
+- 1. The Council shall meet at least six times per calendar year, provided that no more than nine weeks shall elapse between meetings. - 2.
+Special meetings can be called by the Chairperson or by request to the Chairperson by five or more members.

+- 3. A quorum is defined as fifty percent plus one (50% + 1) voting members, or at least 10 voting members.
+No official business can be conducted at any special or regularly scheduled Council meeting without a quorum. - 4.
+Recommendations of the Council are established by a majority vote of those present. - 5.
+The Chairperson of the YSAC will not have a vote unless the vote is needed to break a tie. - 6.
+Electronic transmission, under emergency circumstances from at least fifty percent plus one (50% + 1) voting members, or at least 10 voting members of the total Council will be acceptable, with permission from the Chair after consultation with the Executive Committee. - 7.
+The Council shall comply with the Open Public Meetings Act.